In this modern age, with biodiversity in decline and habitats being eroded, the Nightingale has become representative of all that we have to lose.

 The name nightingale comes from the Old English ‘nigtgale’ – the night songstress – reflecting the long-held belief that it was the female birds which sang.
 In fact, the best singers are the males – trying either to attract a mate or to protect territory.

 One of the most memorable features of the nightingale’s song is its rich variety – taking in mellow tones, flute-like sequences and a wide array of chatters, rattles and whistles.
 A typical singer may use 180 different riffs while a truly accomplished performer may incorporate around 250.

-Among the very many creative icons who have referenced nightingales in their works are Homer, Ovid, Chaucer, Shakespeare, Keats, Wordsworth, Shelley, Beethoven, Liszt, Stravinsky and Hans Christian Andersen.
-But the much recorded 1939 song “A Nightingale Sang in Berkeley Square” is improbable.
-If a bird sang there at all, it was more likely a blackbird!
+Among the many creative icons who have referenced nightingales in their works are Homer, Ovid, Chaucer, Shakespeare, Keats, Wordsworth, Shelley, Beethoven, Liszt, Stravinsky and Hans Christian Andersen.
+But the much-recorded 1939 song “A Nightingale Sang in Berkeley Square” is improbable.
+If any bird sang there, it was most likely a blackbird!